objectbox/objectbox-go/test/generator/README.md

 The following rules apply:
 * each folder should define entities (a ".go" file)
 * each entity should have a special "-binding.expected" file with the expected content of the generated bindings
-* each folder should include "objectbox-model-info.expected" - expected content of the ".json" file
+* each folder should include "objectbox-model.json.expected" - expected content of the ".json" model information
+* each folder should include "objectbox-model.go.expected" - expected content of the ".go" model composition code
-* there can be a "objectbox-model-info.initial" - it would be used as an initial value for the ".json" file before executing the generator
+* there can be a "objectbox-model.json.initial" - it would be used as an initial value for the ".json" file before executing the generator

 ### Negative tests
 When a file starts with an underscore, it's considered a negative test (the generation should fail):